hannobraun/stack-assembly/README.md

 255 = assert
 ```

-It serves as a foundation for my personal research into programming language design and development.
+StackAssembly serves as a foundation for my personal research into programming language design and development.
 Even though I want it to be complete enough for real code too, that is not its main purpose.
-Don't expect that it will work for whatever project you might have in mind.
+If you're wondering if it might work for you, the safe answer is probably "no".

 ## Status